Tim55667757/TKSBrokerAPI/README_EN.md

 #### Get the current portfolio and asset allocation statistics

 The `--overview` (`-o`) key is used.
 Additionally, you can specify the `--output` key and specify the file name where to save the portfolio in Markdown format (by default `overview.md` in the current working directory).
-The `--verbosity=10` key will output all debugging information to the console (not nesessary to specify it).
+The `--verbosity=10` key will output all debugging information to the console (not necessary to specify it).

+Also, you can use another keys instead of the `--overview` key, since TKSBrokerAPI version 1.3.*: the `--overview-digest` key shows a short digest of the portfolio status, the `--overview-positions` key shows only open positions, without everything else, the `--overview-orders` shows only section of open limits and stop orders, the `--overview-analytics` key shows only the analytics section and the distribution of the portfolio by various categories.
+Key `--output` also overrides the output file for them.

 <details>
   <summary>Command to show user's portfolio</summary>